 (7) Any commission, reward, or other valuable consideration received or held in contravention of this section may be recovered as a civil debt recoverable summarily in any court of competent jurisdiction.

 [Section 44 amended by No. 53 of 2004 s.
-37.]
+37; No. 14 of 2010 s.
+56.]

 45. Advertisements by licensees

+(1A) On and after the referral day, subsections (1), (2) and (3) have no effect.

 (1) An advertisement in respect of the business of a licensee shall not be published without his authority.

 (2) A duly authorised advertisement in respect of the business of a licensee shall contain (as a minimum) the licence number of the licensee, and such other details (if any) as are prescribed.